yntha/idleheroes/README.md

 Logged in as UID --------, session --------------------------------, SID ----
 ```

 On first launch, the client will ask you for your credentials (email and password) to log in.
-It will then save your session data to `config/config.json` for future use.
+It will then save your credentials to `config/config.json` for future use.

 ## Features
 - Email & password login